shohct/GC_Data_Ecosystem-GCPedia-Generator/README.md

 optional arguments:
   -h, --help  show this help message and exit
   -o OUTPUT   Destination file to write to.
 Defaults to txt file.

+Required in folder: file containing translations from French to English for French version of DERD.

 ```

+Notes:
+- Entry containing link to Password Guidance doc will crash the site update if left in list of entries for the English DERD page.
+Remove entry before updating GCpedia page.